of a Fractal Nature

 blocks that significantly minimizes error in the Sierpinski tetrahedra.

-I frequently rely on Brian Radspinner for answers to technical questions
+I frequently relied on Brian Radspinner for answers to technical questions

 about images and html code.
+I have lost track of Brian over the years, hope he is doing well, and would to find out what is happening with him.
 Thanks, Brian, for years of ongoing help!

 Two professional friends whom I love to copycat are Paul Bourke and